 Do bisphosphonates actually increase the risk of broken bones in the thigh and/or hip?–Show More +

 For people with osteoporosis who take bisphosphonate medicines, unusual fractures of the thigh bone are uncommon, unlike fractures of the hip, spine and wrist.
-NOF is closely evaluating ongoing research in this area so that we can learn more about these fractures.
+BHOF is closely evaluating ongoing research in this area so that we can learn more about these fractures.
 This will help us to better understand the potential relationship between unusual thigh fractures and bisphosphonate medicines.
-NOF believes the benefits of bisphosphonate treatment in patients at high risk of osteoporotic fracture strongly outweigh the risks from treatment for most individuals.
+BHOF believes the benefits of bisphosphonate treatment in patients at high risk of osteoporotic fracture strongly outweigh the risks from treatment for most individuals.
 As with all medicines, the risks and benefits of treatment must be carefully considered.
 All decisions related to treatment should be made under the guidance of each person’s healthcare provider.

 Can larger people have bone density tests?–Show More +

 As your mother was told, most central DXA machines cannot measure bone density in people who weigh over 300 pounds, and some central DXA machines have a weight limit of 250 pounds.
 Although new central DXA machines have recently been introduced that measure BMD in people who weigh up to 400 pounds, they are not widely available yet.

 For people who cannot have a bone density test by a central DXA machine, there are several other ways to measure bone density.
 These are called peripheral bone density tests.
 These tests measure bone density in the extremities, including the heel, wrist, finger or forearm (between the wrist and elbow).
 A peripheral test can be used with a person who is too heavy for a central DXA test of the hip and/or spine.
 Some healthcare providers recommend having both a peripheral DXA test of the radius bone of the forearm and a peripheral test of the heel or another bone.
 Doing both of these tests might give more complete information.